foxdonut/meiosis/helpers/router-setup/README.md

 };
 ```

-## Usage with Feather Route Matcher
+## Setup with Feather Route Matcher

 To use [feather-route-matcher](https://github.com/HenrikJoreteg/feather-route-matcher), you of
 course need to install it: